azat-co/practicalnode/chapter16/chapter16.md

   output.txt
 ```

+It's actually pretty cool to execute a function in the cloud from the command line.
+It can be useful when the function performs something heavy computational.
+The function doesn't have to be an HTTP endpoint.
+It can take any data and give you the output.

-Or testing can be done from the web console in Lambda dashboard as I mentioned before.
-Simply select the blue test button once you navigate to function detailed view and paste the data (Figure 16-1).
-Disregard the template which says mobile backend.
-This event that we tested is a GET HTTP request with a query string.
+The testing can be done from the AWS web console in Lambda dashboard as I mentioned before.
+Simply select the blue "Save and test" button once you've navigated to function's detailed view and pasted the data (Figure 16-1).
+Disregard the template that says Mobile Backend.
+I show how I tested the GET HTTP request with a query string in Figure 16-1.

 ![](media/serverless-1.png)
-***Figure 16-1.** Mocking HTTP request to our AWS Lambda in AWS web console*
+***Figure 16-1.** Mocking an HTTP request to our AWS Lambda in the AWS web console*

 The results should be 200 (ok status) and output in the `output.txt` file.
-For example, I do NOT have any record yet so my response is this:
+For example, I do NOT have any record yet, so my response is this:

 ```
 {"statusCode":"200","body":"{\"Items\":[],\"Count\":0,\"ScannedCount\":0}","headers":{"Content-Type":"application/json"}}
 ```

 The function is working and fetching from the database.
 You can test other HTTP methods by modifying the input.
-For example, to test creation of an item use POST method and provide the proper body with must have `TableName` and `Item` fields just like in our Node code of our function (*what we coded in the function, exactly that must be used in the body*):
+For example, to test creation of an item, use POST method and provide the proper body, which must have `TableName` and `Item` fields, just like in the Node code of our function.
+Structure the data in `body` exactly how the function expects it.

 ```json
 {